16 April 2025

 As well as sparking my own career, that view – the 'Blue Marble' of Apollo fame – helped catalyse the modern environmental movement.

-I’ve also written about the science of climate change for many years: from rising seas and extreme weather to attending landmark international conferences on sustainability.
+I’ve also written extensively about the science of climate change for many years: from rising seas and extreme weather to attending landmark international conferences on sustainability.

 The evidence is overwhelming.
 Yet mostly, in everyday life, the danger feels remote.
-Facts alone, however, don’t stir the soul.
+Facts alone, however, don’t often stir the soul.

 A one-degree temperature rise?
 A few millimeters of sea level?
 These sound trivial – until they flood your home, destroy your crops, or make communities unlivable.

-I believe fiction can bridge the gap between scientific consensus and human experience.
 It can show, not tell.
 It makes climate change real – not in charts or headlines but in lived, personal stories.
+So that’s why I’ve written a climate fiction novel.

 ‘Flood Waters Down’ sees the Fens of eastern England vividly reshaped by the effects of anthropogenic climate change, societal fracture and greed.
 It’s not dystopian just for dramatic effect.
 It’s grounded in science and extrapolated from today’s trajectory.